bgoonz/docs-collection/github/github/authenticating-to-github/troubleshooting-ssh/error-key-already-in-use.md

 ---
-title: 'Error: Key already in use'
+title: "Error: Key already in use"
-intro: 'This error occurs when you try to [add a key](/articles/adding-a-new-ssh-key-to-your-github-account) that''s already been added to another account or repository.'
+intro: "This error occurs when you try to [add a key](/articles/adding-a-new-ssh-key-to-your-github-account) that's already been added to another account or repository."
 redirect_from:
   - /articles/error-key-already-in-use
   - /github/authenticating-to-github/error-key-already-in-use
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - SSH
 ---

 ## Finding where the key has been used

 To determine where the key has already been used, open a terminal and type the `ssh` command.
 Use the `-i` flag to provide the path to the key you want to check: